circular-code/consoleCheatSheet/README.md

 # consoleCheatSheet
-Cheat sheet for console methods
+cheatsheet/overview for console web api methods

 copy and paste the content of console.js into your browser console to see the magic happen